magnus-haw/arcjetCV/_sources/user_manual/user_manual.md.txt

 3. **Load Calibration Images**

-   Load one or more images (or video) that clearly show the calibration pattern under test conditions.
+   Load one or more images that clearly show the calibration pattern under test conditions.

 4. **Calibrate Camera**

    Press "Calibrate Camera" to compute the intrinsic matrix and distortion coefficients.
-A preview with green corner markers confirms successful detection.

 ---